bartaxyz/prefixfree-plugins/README.md

 You can find other plugins on [official website](http://leaverou.github.io/prefixfree/#plugins).

-Very useful plugin is "CSS Variables" that alow you do this:
+Very useful plugin is "CSS Variables".
+This plugin will allow you add variables in your css.
+It's W3C solution so it is absolutely valid to use.
+When CSS variables are supported by browser, this plugin will add prefix or let it be as it is.

 **Example:**